coredump-ch/ttn-mapper-firmware/README.md

 ## Flashing Arduino Nano

+Edit `ttn-mapper-firmware.ino` and set the following variables:

+- `TTN_APP_EUI`
+- `TTN_APP_KEY`

+You get these values by creating a new OTA activated device in the TTN dashboard.

-Flash `main/main.ino` onto your Arduino board using the Arduino software.
+Then flash `ttn-mapper-firmware.ino` onto your Arduino board using the Arduino software.